Homecoming at Mycenae, exodus from Crete

 The story of the Bantu expansion would not be complete without mention of a dark episode that disrupted it but did not derail the Bantu drive to succeed.
 This disruptive episode occurred when a deadly disease known to historians as the Justinian Plague struck the Roman Empire and then went on to strike the Bantus in Africa.

 When grain shipments to feed Roman soldiers arrived at African ports, the grain was accompanied by rats, fleas and bubonic plague.
-The plague was then passed on to rats that were native to Africa, and the disease then spread throughout Africa, especially to Bantu villages, where food was kept in close proximity to where people lived.
+The flees, along with the Plague bacillus, were then passed on to rats that were native to Africa, and the disease then spread throughout Africa, especially to Bantu villages, where food was kept in close proximity to where people lived.
 The hunter-gatherers of Africa were less affected because they were less inclined to store food in their homes, and they had less food to store.

 The plague was also devastating for the Roman Empire because Romans also liked to store food in close proximity to where they lived, and both the Roman Empire and the Bantus as a group of related peoples recovered and went on with their business,